he gets us logo

 headerImageDesktop

-Jesus was fed up with politics, too.
+Would Jesus be fed up with our politics, too?

 Jesus lived in the middle of a culture war, too.
 And though the politics were different, the contention, debate and animosity were similar.